pintub/dataStructure-algo/DP.md

 ##### :rocket: Palindrome Partitioning.
 Given a string "rixin" how many min# Partitioning can be done so that each partition is a palindrome.
 Output : 2 r|ixi|n .
 For input "nixin" ,Output is 0
 - For Maximum partitioning, @each character put a partition.
 So "rixin" has max 4 Partitioning.
 - :bulb: i <= Partition(k) <= j.
 Note inclusive of "j", as we need to consider the if whole string is palindrome
 - 2 memo[][] can be used.
 One for count(int), other for isPalindrome(boolean).
-Usage, isPalindrome(XstrY) is palindrome if X=Y and isPalindrome(str)= True. `Nice to notice how parenthesis memo is built`.
-It is actually independent of count calculation.
-At recursion call check ifPalindrome(m,n).
-If true, return Zero.
-While checking isPalindrome, fill memoPalindrome[][]
+Usage, isPalindrome(XstrY) is palindrome if X=Y and isPalindrome(str)= True. `Nice to notice how palindrome memo is built`.
+It is actually independent of count calculation and built at the beginning.
+Actually, recursion node returns cost & uses palindromeemo[][]
 - [Check Last Solution From GFG](https://www.geeksforgeeks.org/palindrome-partitioning-dp-17/)
 ##### :rocket: Boolean parenthesis.
 Given String "T ^ F & T" ,which has char ∈ {T, F, &, |, ^), How many ways If you put parenthesis, it can evaluate to True.
 - memo Pair[][].
 Pair<#Ways-True, #Ways-False>